atomix/atomix.github.io/atomix/docs/getting-started.md

 ## Creating Distributed Resources

 With our [AtomixReplica] ready and open, we can create some distributed resources.
 To get or create a distributed resource, use one of the [Atomix] `get` methods.
-Let's create a [DistributedLock]:
+Let's create and acquire a [DistributedLock]:

 {% include sync-tabs.html target1="#async-create" desc1="Async" target2="#sync-create" desc2="Sync" %}
 {::options parse_block_html="true" /}